 A brief side note: The UN Regulation No. 155 specifies that OEMs must prove the application of a CSMS with a Certificate of Compliance for CSMS (valid for a maximum of 3 years) – the associated assessment along the cybersecurity requirements is a prerequisite for type approval, and contractual partners along the value chain must also be taken into account, since the management of risks along the supply chain is part of the requirements of UN R155.

 Meanwhile, the German Association of the Automotive Industry (VDA) has published the VDA volume Automotive Cybersecurity Management System Audit (ACSMS) December 2020, a questionnaire and evaluation scheme.
 This can be used for auditing the CSMS (both on the part of the OEMs and the contractual partners).

-Back to ISO PAS 5112, which in its current version (CD = committee draft) directly references the CSMS along UN R155, allowing ISO PAS 5112 to be used as a supporting guide to prepare for a UN R155 audit.
+Back to ISO PAS 5112, which in its published version directly references the CSMS along UN R155, allowing ISO PAS 5112 to be used as a supporting guide to prepare for a UN R155 audit.

 What does ISO PAS 5112 include?

 First of all, ISO PAS 5112 provides guidelines for the general management of an audit program.
 Then, it contains input for the planning and execution of the actual audit.
 Last but not least, the competencies and the evaluation by the auditor are specified.

 On the one hand, at its core, ISO PAS 5112 references to ISO 19011, the general standard for auditing a management system.

 In addition to the general handling of audits, ISO PAS 5112 also provides exemplary sample questions based on the scope of ISO/SAE 21434 Road Vehicles – Cybersecurity Engineering and which are closely linked to the questionnaire of the VDA ACSMS.